reyemtm/mglStreetViewControl/README.md

   }), 'top-right');
 ```

+Available options include setting the ``pano`` setting to true or false (1 or 0), and filtering the Mapillary images by a Mapillary ``userKey``.

 > The plugin should be added *after* the `map.load` event, as it adds mapillary layers to the map.

-Check the license for Google and Mapillary to see if this plugin is suitable for your application.
+*Check the license for Google and Mapillary to see if this plugin is suitable for your application.*

 ---